 For Open Context, I provide overall project management for publications, work on data editing and review, manage collaborations with other publishers, and organize peer-review.
-I also tweet for Open Context @opencontext.

 Contact me by email with questions about data publishing.